DQY-haofan/GRMP-Federated-Attack/README.md

 ├── requirements.txt # Dependencies for the project
 ├── client.py # Client logic for user interaction
 ├── data_loader.py # Data loading and preprocessing
-├── device_manager.py # Device detection and management
 ├── main.py # Main script for training and model execution ├── models.py # Deep learning model definitions
-├── server.py # Server script for model deployment
+└── server.py # Server script for model deployment
-└── visualizer.py # Visualization of data and results
 ```

 ## Dataset

-The datasets can be downloaded in the following link.
+The datasets can be downloaded in the following link:

 https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset